Skip to content

 })

-Why not just Config::set('app.fallback_locale', ...)?
+Why not Config::set('app.fallback_locale', ...)?

-What changes vs. the default behavior
+What changes vs. default

 Caveat: Route::translate() and per-tenant defaults